MarceauKa/laravel-crudable/readme.md

             $validation->save();
         }

-        // Redirect to the form with the errors if validation fails, or to to the index page
+        // Redirect to the form with the errors if validation fails, or to the index page
         return $validation->redirect();
     }
 ```